 $2,500 x 21 = THB 52,500 in 2019.

-In 2012 the pension was enough and in 2019 the pension was not enough.
+In 2012 the pension was enough to meet the requirements and in 2019 the pension was not enough.

 This is not a good situation to be in, as you may have made other financial commitments to living in Thailand.

-It can be the cause of extreme concern if you find yourself in the position where your income is no longer enough to meet the visa requirements.
+Even so, it can be the cause of extreme concern if you find yourself in the position where your income is no longer enough to meet the visa extension requirements.

-Any financial planning has to take account of this type of currency fluctuation and allow sufficient income buffer to be able to manage future Thai baht exchange rate changes.
+Any financial planning has to take account of this type of currency fluctuation and it is important to allow sufficient income variation to be able to manage future Thai baht exchange rate changes.

-To be able to estimate how much retirement capital is required to retire in Thailand and produce an income of 800,000 per year some assumptions have to be made.
+To be able to estimate how much money is needed to retire in Thailand and produce an income of 800,000 THB per year, some assumptions have to be made.

 Let's assume the future exchange rate is 25 baht / AUD and that the return on invested capital is a conservative 5%.